Judge takes firm approach toward Roger Stone ahead of sentencing

 The lead up to Thursday's sentence was full of drama: Federal prosecutors had recommended a prison sentence of 87 to 108 months for the charges, but in a stunning reversal last week, senior leadership at the Justice Department, including Attorney General William Barr overruled and scaled back the proposed prison sentence.

+A prosecutor representing the government apologized in court on Thursday “for the confusion” caused by the change of the sentencing recommendation, saying there had been a “miscommunication” between the career prosecutors and the leadership of the Justice Department over the sentencing recommendation.
+Jackson replied that the original sentencing recommendation was well within the guidelines.

+Barr’s move to intervene in Stone’s sentencing led to all four members of the prosecution team quitting the case.
+Jonathan Kravis resigned as an assistant U.S. attorney in Washington and Aaron Zelinsky filed a notice that he would leave his post as a special prosecutor in Washington but would remain as an assistant U.S. attorney in Baltimore.
+Prosecutors Adam Jed and Michael Marando also withdrew from the case.

-Stone’s defense also made several requests for a new trial in the wake of revelations of possible political bias of a juror in his first case.
+Ahead of the hearing, Stone’s defense made several requests for a new trial in the wake of revelations of possible political bias of a juror in his first case.

 Former Memphis City Schools Board President Tomeka Hart said last week that she was the foreperson on the jury that convicted Stone, and revealed a history of Democratic activism after a string of her anti-Trump social media posts came to light—including the retweeting of an argument mocking those who considered Stone’s dramatic arrest in a predawn raid last year by a federal tactical team to be excessive force.
 Hart also suggested Trump and his supporters are racist and praised the investigation conducted by Mueller, which ultimately led to Stone’s prosecution.